Camp Ouareau: Sporting and cultural activities

-In 2020, the camp has a capacity of 143 campers each 2-week session and nearly 500 campers aged 6 to 16 each summer.
+In 2020, the camp had a capacity of 143 campers each 2-week session and nearly 500 campers aged 6 to 16 each summer.
 The camp is divided into three age groups, called units Nova (6–11 years old), Luna (12–13 years old) and Senior (14–16 years old).
 An 8-week Apprentice Monitor program is also available to campers aged 16.

 The sports activities offered by the camp include: swimming, canoeing, kayaking, windsurfing, sailing, survival in the forest, hebertism, archery, climbing, tennis, basketball.
 The non-sporting activities organized by the camp include: plastic arts, pottery, dance, theater, language courses and culinary arts.

 The camp also offers a language program which encourages campers to develop their language skills.
 The program is split into four levels (Understand, Speak, Conversation, Extended).
 Campers get the opportunity to practice their French and English skills throughout their time at camp, during meals and activities.